About Hana, Maui

 Hana Town

-Hana MauiRecognized as the most authentically Hawaiian area of Maui, the majority of Hana Town (and the road to it) remains largely untouched, filled with abundant plant life, historic sites and modest roadside attractions.
-If you consider yourself a nature enthusiast, or are looking to explore Maui’s best waterfalls, hiking trails, campgrounds and exotic beaches, don’t miss the famed Road to Hana.
+Recognized as the most authentically Hawaiian area of Maui, the majority of Hana Town (and the road to it) remains largely untouched, filled with abundant plant life, historic sites, and modest roadside attractions.
+If you consider yourself a nature enthusiast, or are looking to explore Maui’s best waterfalls, hiking trails, campgrounds, and exotic beaches, don’t miss the famed Road to Hana.

 Hana Legend

-Hawaiian legend states that Hana’s beauty was first discovered by the demigod Maui, who named his daughter Noenoe Ua Kea O Hana, meaning the ‘misty, light rain of Hana,’ who fell in love with Ka’uiku, an adopted son of the menehune and gift from the God of the Sea, Kanaloa.
+Hawaiian legend states that Hana’s beauty was first discovered by the demigod Maui, who named his daughter Noenoe Ua Kea O Hana, meaning the ‘misty, light rain of Hana,’ who fell in love with Ka’uiku, an adopted son of the Menehune and gift from the God of the Sea, Kanaloa.
 Because he would eventually have to return to the sea, Noenoe pleaded with her father to keep them together, which he did by turning Ka’uiki into the hill overlooking Hana Bay, and his daughter into the misty rain.

 Hana History

 In the 1400’s, Pi’ilanihale Heiau was built by ancient Hawaiians, which remains the largest place of worship in the Polynesian Islands and still exists today.
-In 1768, Queen Ka’ahumanu was born in a cave on the side of Ka’uiki Hill, who is largely remembered for her abolition of the Kapu System and as King Kamehameha’s favorite wife.
-From the mid to late 1800’s, taro cultivators and fishermen were introduced to new ways of business when six sugarcane plantations were opened in Hana and its surrounding districts.
+In 1768, Queen Ka’ahumanu was born in a cave on the side of Ka’uiki Hill, she is largely remembered for her abolition of the Kapu System and as King Kamehameha’s favorite wife.
+From the mid to late 1800s, taro cultivators and fishermen were introduced to new ways of business when six sugarcane plantations were opened in Hana and its surrounding districts.
 With the arrival of Paul Fagan in 1944, cattle ranching operations on Hana Ranch began.
 Shortly after, a tidal wave brought an end to the remaining sugar plantations, and Paul Fagan opened Ka’uiki Inn in order to attract tourism and boost jobs in the area, which still exists today as the luxurious Travaasa Hana Resort.

 Things to do in Hana